About autograding

 Grading methods

-There are two grading methods: input/output tests and run command tests.
+There are three types of presets: input/output tests, python tests, and run command tests.

 Input/output test